sowmya108/social-meida-website/README.md

-# Social media Website with Node & ExpressJS using sockets to build Live chat feature
+# Social media Website using sockets to build Live chat feature
 ## Instructions

 1. Install the following dependencies